-5.3.6 Soil Compaction
+5.2.5 Soil Compaction

 The Permittee shall implement measures to minimize soil compaction of all lands during all phases of the project's life and shall confine compaction to as small an area as practicable.
-Soil decompaction measures shall be utilized on all lands utilized for project construction and travelled on by heavy equipment (e.g., cranes and heavy trucks); even when soil compaction minimization measures are used.

-5.3.7 Soil Erosion and Sediment Control
+5.2.6 Soil Erosion and Sediment Control

-The Permittee shall implement those erosion prevention and sediment control practices recommended by the MPCA Construction Stormwater Program.
-If construction of the facility disturbs more than one acre of land, or is sited in an area designated by the MPCA as having potential for impacts to water resources, the Permittee shall obtain a National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) Construction Stormwater Permit from the MPCA that provides for the development of a Stormwater Pollution Prevention Plan (SWPPP) that describes methods to control erosion and runoff.
+The Permittee shall implement those erosion prevention and sediment control practices recommended by the Minnesota Pollution Control Agency Construction Stormwater Program.

+If construction of the facility disturbs more than one acre of land, or is sited in an area designated by the Minnesota Pollution Control Agency as having potential for impacts to water resources, the Permittee shall obtain a National Pollutant Discharge Elimination System (NPDES)/State Disposal System (SDS) Construction Stormwater Permit from the Minnesota Pollution Control Agency that provides for the development of a Stormwater Pollution Prevention Plan (SWPPP) that describes methods to control erosion and runoff.